ARISE: Action for Reducing Inequalities in Education

 Teachers - Reflexive Researchers of Inclusive Educational Practice (NARIP)

 The project is based on the assumption that all the changes in the educational system cannot come to life if they do not directly involve those who are the main actors in the process of teaching - teachers themselves.
 The backbone of the activities in this project is the idea of a teacher as a researcher, a person who examines and based on concrete evidence improves practice and actively contributes to the improvement of conditions for quality education for every child.
-The project aims to support local teams of teachers researchers to research and promote inclusive practices in their school and community; improve the cooperation of teachers and other participants in the educational process; identify issues in practice for improvement and proposals for their solution; increase the professional satisfaction of teachers, to contribute to the development of a knowledge base on education, teaching and learning and its promotion.
+The project aims to support local teams of teachers researchers to research and promote inclusive practices in their school and community.
+Additionally, project idea is to improve the cooperation of teachers and other participants in the educational process, to identify issues in practice for improvement as well as proposals for their solution.
+Throughout this process, aim is also to increase the professional satisfaction of teachers, to contribute to the development of a knowledge base on education, teaching and learning and its promotion.

 Intercultural Education in System of Education in Serbia